Defining dimension attributes (optional)

 See Budget dimension attributes.

 2. To determine the attributes to include, specify Yes or No in the Select field.
 If you include the attribute, then Budget Architect creates a column in the Dimension Report for the attribute.
-Each record's attribute value will be included in the budget dimension.
-For example, if the dimension source is Accounting Units and the attribute is Person Responsible, then the dimension will include the person responsible for each accounting unit.
+Each record's attribute value is included in the budget dimension.
+For example, if the dimension source is Accounting Units and the attribute is Person Responsible, then the dimension is include the person responsible for each accounting unit.